elkebir-group/paction/README.md

-# Paction (PArsimonious Clone Tree reconciliatION)
+# Paction (PArsimonious Clone Tree integrationION)

 ![Overview of Paction](paction_overview.png)
 A tumor is composed of multiple subpopulations of cells, or clones, with distinct somatic mutations, which can be measured using DNA sequencing.
 (a) Due to limitations in inference algorithms and/or sequencing technologies, we are limited to characterizing tumor clones in terms of either single-nucleotide variants (SNVs, stars) or copy-number aberrations (CNAs, triangles).
 That is, we infer clones Π1, proportions U1 and a clone tree T1 for the SNVs.
 Similarly, we infer clones Π2, proportions U2 and a clone tree T2 for the CNAs.
-(b) PACTION solves the Parsimonious Clone Tree Reconciliation problem of inferring clones Π ⊆ Π1 × Π2, a clone tree T and proportions U that characterize the clones of the tumor in terms of both SNVs and CNAs.
+(b) PACTION solves the Parsimonious Clone Tree Integration problem of inferring clones Π ⊆ Π1 × Π2, a clone tree T and proportions U that characterize the clones of the tumor in terms of both SNVs and CNAs.

 ## Contents